O For Tuna Orff

 Much depends on the platform (Google, Seesaw, Powerschool etc.) your school/district is using.
 I would also encourage you to do 3 things:

-- Consistency in lesson flow/structure (younger children; more structure, older children; more choice)
+- Be consistent in lesson flow/structure (younger children; more structure, older children; more choice)

-- Relational Teaching (videos or lessons featuring YOU)
+- Be relational in your teaching (videos or lessons featuring YOU)

-- Essential Concepts and Skills - focus on what you NEED your students to understand THIS year - not in a typical year
+- Choose and use the MOST essential concepts and skills - focus on what you NEED your students to understand THIS year - not in a typical year

 Face to Face Learning